Will-Griffiths-Ireland/Memoria/README.md

 * They need to wait till their cards are flipped to start making selections
 * After each player selection they must wait for the card to be flipped.
 * The top of the screen has a display of the theme and current/total rounds
+* If the player selects the right card(s) then they progress to the next round
+* Each round increases the cards they need to match by 1
+* Each new round is a new shuffled deck

 #### *Desktop @1080p Example*